 2. They Help You Avoid Harsh Penalties

-A specialist drink driving lawyer will fight for the best outcome.
+A specialist drink driving lawyer will advocate for the best outcome.
 They aim to reduce penalties by:

 They’ll guide you through court programs that show you’re serious about change.
 That can make a big difference.

 Some cases get dismissed.
-Others end with a smaller fine or shorter suspension.
-Having someone who knows defences for drink driving charges in NSW is key.
+Others end with a smaller fine or shorter time off the road.
+Having someone who knows how to navigate the system best in your unique case is key.

 A drink driving lawyer lifts the weight off your shoulders.
 They: